-- ☐ There is no television viewing in the center. - ☐ Children play outdoors every day for at least 60 minutes (refer to Weather Guidelines for Outdoor Play that follows) - □ A minimum of two teachers participate in all physical activity sessions. - □ Staff act as a child's physical activity partner to encourage children to participate. - □ Various types and tempos of music are used to encourage movement during indoor physical activity sessions. - \Box We suggest parents to incorporate free physical activity opportunities offered by the communities such as Shape Up NYC resources.
+- ☐ There is no television viewing in the center. - ☐ Children play outdoors every day for at least 60 minutes (refer to Weather Guidelines for Outdoor Play that follows) - ☐ A minimum of two teachers participate in all physical activity sessions. - □ Staff act as a child's physical activity partner to encourage children to participate. - □ Various types and tempos of music are used to encourage movement during indoor physical activity sessions. - ☐ We suggest parents to incorporate physical activity opportunities offered by the local communities such as soccer, tennis, and dance classes.